ambethia/recaptcha/README.md

 You will also get a `timeout-or-duplicate` error if too much time has passed between getting the response token and verifying it.
 This can easily happen with large forms that take the user a couple minutes to complete.
-Unlike v2, where you can use the `expired-callback` to be notified when the response expries, v3 appears to provide no such callback.
+Unlike v2, where you can use the `expired-callback` to be notified when the response expires, v3 appears to provide no such callback.
 See also [1](https://github.com/google/recaptcha/issues/281) and [2](https://stackoverflow.com/questions/54437745/recaptcha-v3-how-to-deal-with-expired-token-after-idle).